News In The Firm

 Assault and Battery on a Police Officer

-Client, a 78 year-old retired professional, originally from Syria, was charged in Stoughton District Court with assault and battery on a police officer and disorderly conduct.
-Client retained J.W.
-Carney, Jr. & Associates to represent him.
-Attorney Carney secured a dismissal of all charges prior to Client being formally arraigned.
-This result ensured that Client has no criminal record.
-Result: Charges Dismissed Prior to Arraignment.
+Our client, a 78-year-old retired professional from Syria, was charged in Stoughton District Court with assault and battery on a police officer and disorderly conduct.
+Carney, Gaudet & Carney was retained to represent the client.
+Attorney J.W.
+Carney, Jr. secured a dismissal of all charges prior to our client being formally arraigned.
+This result ensured our client had no criminal record.

 Conspiracy to Commit Visa Fraud, Encouraging and Inducing Illegal Immigration